verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_volumes.md

 docker run --rm --read-only --tmpfs /tmp alpine sh -c 'echo "whatever" > /tmp/blub'
 ```

-In addition, if the volume is mounted only for reading, mount them as a read-only.
+In addition, if the volume is mounted only for reading, mount them as read-only.
 It can be done by appending :ro to the -v.
 Here is an example:

 ```
 docker run -v volume-name:/path/in/container:ro alpine
 ```

-We continue on improving security for our `frontend` application by adding this options to our docker run command.
+We continue improving security for our `frontend` application by adding these options to our docker run command.

 ```bash
 docker stop frontend